SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 # Super Slurper features:

-- Supports all S3-compatible providers
+- Compatible with supported S3-compatible providers

 - Parallel transfers with chunking